UU-Microbial-Eukaryotes/ebook/README.md

 ```
 {%- include fignum.html fn="1_prok-cell" -%} # This will insert "Figure <X>" as an html "a" tag in the text,
                                              # where X is the number of the figure called "1_prok-cell" in _data/figs.yml.
-{% include figure.html figname="1_prok-cell" caption="Caption text here." %} # This will insert the figure "1_prok-cell.png"
+{% include figure.html figname="1_prok-cell" caption="text" %} # This will insert the figure "1_prok-cell.png"
                                                                              # at this position in the page.
-Write the caption
+Add the caption
-                                                                             # directly when calling this include.
-Html font tags work,
+                                                                             # directly as a parameter when calling this
+                                                                             # include.
+Html font tags work in the caption,
                                                                              # e.g. <i>italics</i>
 ```